Charged With a Crime?

 If a police officer suspects someone is driving drunk, the officer will assess the individual’s blood alcohol content using a breathalyzer.
 If the blood alcohol content is 0.08% or higher, that individual is likely arrested and charged with driving under the influence (DUI).
 The severity of the charges depends on the individual’s blood alcohol content, if there are other passengers in the car, whether there was an accident with any injuries or fatalities, and whether or not this is the individual’s first offense.
 Punishment can involve hefty fines, a suspended or revoked driver’s license, probation, an ignition interlock device, vehicle impoundment, imprisonment, and community service.
-Our DUI attorney is here to help guide you through this challenging process.

 An individual can be charged with a felony or misdemeanor for drug possession depending on the amount of drugs the individual has in their possession.
 Examples of drugs that fall under this charge include marijuana, cocaine, heroin, ecstasy, methamphetamine or any other illegal drugs.
 An individual can also be charged with possession of drug paraphernalia.
 Drug paraphernalia can include items such as syringes, pipes, water pipes, bongs, spoons, rolling papers, scales, and bags.